 All of the lodges have different focuses: some of them provide great opportunities for peak bagging or ski mountaineering on big glaciers.
 Others will have you skiing in alpine bowls, storm skiing in the trees or take you on circuit tours.
 But a select few have it all.
 They are Burnie Glacier Chalet and Selkirk Lodge.

-There’s nothing quite like Burnie
+6. Burnie Glacier Chalet: There’s nothing quite like it

 The chalet is a simple, beautiful timber frame building warmed by a wonderful wood-burning kitchen stove, with spectacular views of the towering Hut Peak, Burnie Glacier, Solitaire Ski Peaks and Lakehead Peak.
 This bright and cozy lodge sleeps 11 guests, two guides, and one cook.
 It has 700-meter (2,300 ft) tree runs right out the back door and 1500-meter (5,000 ft) alpine runs that finish at the front door!
 Further adding to the experience is its hybrid snowpack — a combination of the deep coastal snow and the cold interior snow — that creates the best of both worlds.